Global high-mix volume high-speed PCBA manufacturer

 Double-sided circuit boards are also termed as double-layer PCBs.
 Just like their single-sided counterpart, double-sided features have a single substrate.
 However, the core material features a thin layer of conductive material on either side of the board.

 Also, double-sided circuit boards tap on the surface mount and through-hole technologies.
 Doing so enables the circuits on either side to connect via the plated through holes.
-What such a circuit board does is that it allows for mounting of components on both surfaces.
+What such a circuit board does is that it allows for the mounting of components on both surfaces.

 The introduction of double-layer technology has enabled circuit boards to handle more complex applications than before.